Clock - Forestime Big Wooden Clock, Big, Natural Wood

 Pumping Schedule for Exclusive Pumping Moms

-Pumping and Nursing Moms
+Pumping and nursing moms

 For breastfeeding and pumping moms, decide ahead of time when you want to nurse and when you want to pump.
 We recommend nursing your baby before and after the workday and saving the breast pump for those busier hours.